eth-library-lab/AID-docs/chapters/3_guide/2_use.md

 ### Installing Models

-After finding the desired models, users can then install it in the graphical user interface that we provided, as shown below:
+After finding the desired models, users can then install it using the graphical user interface that we provide, as shown below:

 ![Installation of Models](https://res-1.cloudinary.com/autoai/image/upload/q_auto/v1/ghost-blog-images/Screenshot-from-2022-01-11-01.03.16%402x.png)